An Italian Easter tradition is this very festive and impressive Easter Bread with colored eggs on top!

 - Bake at 375° for 28 – 32 minutes or until golden brown.

-- Place pan on a wire rack to cool for thirty minutes.
+- Place the pan on a wire rack to cool for30 minutes.

-- Using a paper towel and food coloring, squeeze a few drops of food coloring onto the paper towel and rub the tops of the hard-boiled eggs if you wish, being careful not to touch the bread with the food coloring.
+- Using a paper towel and food coloring, squeeze a few drops of food coloring onto the paper towel and rub the tops of the hard-boiled eggs.
+Be careful not to touch the bread with the food coloring.

 - When food coloring is dry on the eggs, use a knife around edges of the pan to loosen the bread and carefully invert bread upside down on a wire rack, then quickly invert bread onto a serving plate.

 - Store the bread covered at room temperature.